Hawkesbury Combined Probus Club

 Other gatherings may be outings of some sort, when members and guests visit places of interest and then quite often share lunch together.
 In addition to this most clubs have many other activities such as outings, day excursions, book clubs and other interest groups, local, interstate and overseas tours and physical activities such as tennis and cycling.

-Membership is open to all active, retired or semi-retired people in the district and surrounding area who are of good character.
 A management committee is responsible for ensuring the club runs smoothly and club meetings and outings meet the required standard as well as the expectations of members.
 Members are kept informed of club activities via information presented at meetings, a regular newsletter as well as postings on the club’s Internet website.

 Photo taken at Club Annual Barbeque - August 2019